 In the inpatient rehabilitation setting, individuals receive therapy for three hours a day, five days a week.
 “I tell people you don’t want to go to a nursing home after a stroke because it’s not going to be intense enough,” Rudloe said.
 “You’ll maybe get one hour a day.
 That’s what’s so good about Encompass Health.
 You’re going to get three hours a day, and it’s going to create plasticity in the brain.
 Your therapists are going to make it intense enough.”

-The therapy you receive in an inpatient rehabilitation hospital like Encompass Health may include speech, occupational and physical therapies that are customized to your lifestyle and goals prior to your injury or illness.
-Your goals in inpatient rehabilitation will not only include practicing everyday activities like eating, dressing and walking, but can also incorporate hobbies and other activities the you enjoy, such as golf, playing with grandchildren or caring for a pet.
+The therapy you receive in an inpatient rehabilitation hospital like Encompass Health may include speech, occupational and physical therapies that are customized to your lifestyle prior to your injury or illness.
+Your goals in inpatient rehabilitation will not only include practicing everyday activities like eating, dressing and walking, but can also incorporate hobbies and other activities you enjoy, such as golf, playing with grandchildren or caring for a pet.

 Neuroplasticity in action